 Wedding Gown Size Chart

-Each bridal gown company has its own size chart.
+Each bridal gown company has its own wedding gown size chart.
 If you already have a specific brand in mind, you should check out its size chart before purchasing a gown.
 The chart below is a general size chart for wedding gowns.
 The first row represents the dress size while the first column is the type of body measurement.
 The measurements are in inches.

 Attend The Fittings For Alterations